-Sexual Assault, Domestic Violence, Dating Violence, and Stalking Defined & Procedures for Reporting Domestic Violence, Dating Violence, Sexual Assault, and Stalking
+Sexual Assault, Domestic Violence, Dating Violence, and Stalking Defined & Procedures for Reporting Domestic Violence, Dating Violence, Sexual Assault and Stalking

-Great Basin College is a diverse community committed to creating and maintaining a safe campus where all persons who participate in college programs and activities can work and learn together in an atmosphere free of all forms of harassment, discrimination, or intimidation.
-The college encourages all members the GBC community who believe that they have experienced sexual misconduct or gender based violence to seek immediate medical attention and take steps to preserve pertinent information and tangible materials, regardless of whether or not an individual wishes to make a report to the college or law enforcement.

-Sexual harassment, sexual assault/sexual misconduct, domestic violence, dating violence, and stalking are violations of college policy.
+Great Basin College is a diverse community committed to creating and maintaining a safe campus where all persons who participate in University programs and activities can work and learn together in an atmos-phere free of all forms of harassment, discrimination, or intimidation.
+Sexual harassment, sexual assault/sexual misconduct, domestic violence, dating violence, and stalking are violations of University Policy.

-GBC will respond promptly to reports of sexual harassment, sexual assault/sexual misconduct, domestic violence, dating violence and stalking.
+Great Basin College will respond promptly to reports of sexual harassment, sexual assault/sexual misconduct, domestic violence, dating violence and stalking.
+The College will take appropriate action to pre-vent, correct, and when necessary, to discipline conduct that violates Nevada System of Higher Education (NSHE) policy.